alejandrasval/alejandrasval/README.md

 ### Hi there 👋

+I'm Ale.🤓

+I consider myself a curious, creative and autodidact person.🔭

-🔭 I’m currently learning about web development 👀
+I’m currently learning about front-end web development. 👀👩‍💻